-Water is a basic necessity; no living thing can survive long without it.
-Next to the air we breathe, water is our most important resource for existence.
-While it may seem that there is an abundance of water, when you consider the composition and availability of the earth’s water a different picture emerges.
+While it may seem that there is an abundance of water, when you consider the composition and availability of the Earth’s water, a different picture emerges.

-- 1% of the water on the entire earth available for human consumption.
+1% of the water on the entire Earth is available for human consumption…

 A few facts about human water usage put our vital need for clean, safe water in context:

-- The average person in the United States uses about 80-100 gallons of water per day.
+The average American uses about 80-100 gallons of water per day.

 For good health, it is recommended that the average adult consume 8-12 cups of water per day.